About the Festival

 Celebrating its 25th Season in 2014, Bard on the Beach is one of Canada's largest not-for-profit, professional Shakespeare Festivals.
 Presented in a magnificent setting on the waterfront in Vancouver's Vanier Park, the Festival offers Shakespeare plays, related dramas, and several special events in two performance tents from June through September.

-The Douglas Campbell Studio Stage tent seats 240 and its two repertory productions run from the end of June through September.
+The Douglas Campbell Theatre tent seats 240 and its two repertory productions run from the end of June through September.
 This intimate performance space features Shakespeare's lesser-known plays or his great classics presented with less traditional staging.

 Both tents are located in the Bard Village, a lively gathering space for Bard theatre patrons where they can meet and chat with fellow event-goers, take in a range of educational events, enjoy full concession and bar services and browse the Bard boutique.
 The Village is open to patrons for one full hour prior to curtain.